 Since its creation, the museum's collections have been built up thanks to donors, illustrating the sometimes intimate bond between the establishment, the witnesses and their families.

-Just a stone's throw from the museum, the Monument du Témoin pays tribute to those who were deported.
+A stone's throw from the museum, the Monument du Témoin pays tribute to the deportees.

 The Fusillés monument commemorates the sacrifice of 98 members of the Resistance, condemned to death and executed by the German army between 1941 and 1944.
 It was restored as part of the museum's renovation.